Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.Refit/Readme.md

 ## About

-Adds helpers for working with [Refit](https://github.com/reactiveui/refit).
+Adds helpers for working with the [Refit](https://github.com/reactiveui/refit) RESTful API consumer library.

 For general details about and on using the Helpful Libraries see the [root Readme](../Readme.md).